Congress of Arras: Treaty of Arras

 The congress gave rise to the second Treaty of Arras, which was signed on 20/21 September 1435 and became an important diplomatic achievement for the French in the closing years of the Hundred Years' War.
 Overall, it reconciled a longstanding feud between King Charles VII of France and Duke Philip III of Burgundy (Philip the Good).
 Philip recognized Charles VII as king of France and, in return, Philip was exempted from homage to the crown, and Charles agreed to punish the murderers of Philip's father Duke John I of Burgundy (John the Fearless).

 By breaking the alliance between Burgundy and England, Charles VII consolidated his position as King of France against a rival claim by Henry VI of England.
 The political distinction between Armagnacs and Burgundians ceased to be significant from this time onward.
 France already had Scotland as an ally and England was left isolated.
 From 1435 onward, English rule in France underwent steady decline.

-The congress' limited success was facilitated by representatives of Pope Eugene IV and the Council of Basel.
+The congress's limited success was facilitated by representatives of Pope Eugene IV and the Council of Basel.
 Members of each of these delegations wrote legal opinions absolving Duke Philip of Burgundy from his former obligations to England.